rei/rei-cedar-docs/docs/components/icon/README.md

                 "name": "use",
                 "type": "string",
                 "default": "none",
-                "description": "Set the href attribute for use with SVG symbol sprite (CdrIconSprite).
-Only for CdrIcon."
+                "description": "Only on CdrIcon.
+Set the href attribute for use with SVG symbol sprite (CdrIconSprite)" },
-              },
               {
                 "name": "modifier",